NIVANorge/Mobius2/docs/gettingstarted/gettingstarted.md

 ### 2. Get the MobiView2 program.

 For now we only support MobiView2 on Windows.
 It is theoretically possible to compile it on Linux, so if you need that, please contact us.
+The python and Julia packages mobipy and mobius.jl can also be used to run the models on Linux.
+See below.

 Open ftp://mobiserver.niva.no/Mobius2 in a file explorer (not a web browser), then download the entire MobiView2 folder by copying it over to somewhere on your machine.